 Scandinavian countries also display interesting regional competition.
 While Swedish entrepreneurs have built high-quality startups like Spotify, Candy Crush, and Minecraft, Denmark has supported new startup initiatives, Startup Bootcamp and Startup Weekend, for example.

 France, unlike Switzerland, lacks in unicorns but makes up for it in the country’s overall quantity of startups.
-Singapore, another small, but powerful country, rounds off our top 10 list.
+Singapore, another small yet powerful country, rounds off our top 10 list.
 It’s also the first Asian country to feature in the top 10.

 Just a few quick regional findings:

-Mexico ranks 30th, leading Latin American countries.
-Chile follows close behind, ranking 33rd, with Brazil coming in at 39th, and Argentina, 40th.
+Mexico ranks 30th, leading Latin America.
+Chile follows close behind, ranking 33rd, with Brazil coming in at 39th and Argentina at 40th.

-Europe fares well, boasting 20 European countries (including Russia) in the overall top 30.
+Europe fares well, boasting 20 European countries (including Russia) in the top 30.

 Africa has 4 representatives in the top 60.
-South Africa is the first (38th), followed by Kenya, Egypt, and Nigeria (ranked 53rd, 54th, and 57th respectively).
+South Africa is the first (38th), followed by Kenya, Egypt, and Nigeria (53rd, 54th, and 57th respectively).

 We’re constantly looking to improve our rankings and add value to future reports.
 We’d love to hear your thoughts on our findings and how you feel we could improve them.
 Please feel free to leave your comments below.
 Thanks!

-We’d like to thank Dr. Will Bennis (Ph.D., University of Chicago), and Dr. Shlomo David (Ph.D., University of Haifa) for their valuable advice and feedback on building an algorithm that best reflects and aggregates the data gathered.
-We depend on your feedback as well to improve the next version of the rankings, so please drop us a line is you have any suggestions.
+We’d like to thank Dr. Will Bennis (Ph.D., University of Chicago), and Dr. Shlomo David (Ph.D., University of Haifa) for their valuable advice and feedback on building an algorithm that best reflects and aggregates gathered data.
+We depend on your feedback to help improve the next version of the rankings, so please drop us a line is you have any suggestions.

-We would also like to thank our partners in the ANSYS Startup Program for supporting StartupBlink for such an extended period of time.
-Dr. Paul Lethbridge and Susan Coleman have both been a joy to work with, and this ranking and report would not have been possible without you.
+We would also like to thank our partners in the ANSYS Startup Program for supporting StartupBlink over such an extended period of time.
+Dr. Paul Lethbridge and Susan Coleman have both been a joy to work with, and our ranking and report would not have been possible without them.

 Thank you for reading, and don’t forget to review our research and download the full report here.